-When Kris Kelly was in 5th grade she read a book for a book report about an old lady and an old horse.
+When Kris Kelly was in 5th grade she read a book about an old lady and an old horse.
 They were friends and spent a lot of time together.
-Kris remembers her teacher asking her over and over “Why do you think they are such good friends”….as Kris was talking her teacher kept saying “Keep talking…keep talking”.
+Kris remembers her teacher asking her over and over “Why do you think they are such good friends”….Kris was trying to come up with the words and her teacher kept saying “Keep talking…keep talking”.
 Kris finally said “Because they are BOTH lonely and need each other”.
-The teacher gave her a big smile and then an A on her oral book report.
+The teacher gave A on her oral book report.

 We at The Kris Kelly Foundation embrace “Humanity” and we give dignity and a voice to the animals that need someone to do it for them.

 Kris Kelly grew up in Greenwich, Connecticut.
 After graduating Greenwich High School, she moved to NYC to study acting at the American Academy.
 She then moved to Los Angeles and worked as an actress in film, TV, and Theatre.
 She became Director of Animal Welfare in 2005 and started her own 501c3 non-profit animal rescue organization in 2006.